Goa

 In April 2017, villagers submitted a reminder after no initiative was taken to process the claim.

+In February 2023, they filed an RTI to find out the status of the CFR claim, but their concerns were not adequately addressed, according to Velip.
 “The claims for CFR have been pending with the authorities for seven years and despite multiple attempts, we have not received any favourable response.
 Instead, they have started the process to grant an Environmental Clearance for mining,” added Velip.

-On March 6, 2023, the Goa State Pollution Control Board (GSPCB) announced that a public hearing would be held on April 11, 2023 to decide on the Environment Clearance sought by the mining lease owners.
+On 6 March 2023, the Goa State Pollution Control Board (GSPCB) announced that a public hearing would be held on 11 April 2023 to decide on the Environment Clearance sought by the mining lease owners.

-On April 5, 2023, the GAKUVED Federation – comprising four ST communities in the state, Gawada, Kunbi, Velip, and Dhangar – approached the Goa bench of the High Court.
+On 5 April 2023, the GAKUVED Federation – comprising four ST communities in the state, Gawada, Kunbi, Velip, and Dhangar – approached the Goa bench of the High Court.
 They requested that the CFR claim be fast-tracked and that the Environment Clearance not be processed before the settling of the claim.
 The federation also sought directions for restraining the scheduled public hearing.

 Subsequently, the public hearing scheduled for April 11 was cancelled by the GSPCB on direction of the South Goa District Magistrate.
 Report suggested that the move was taken in anticipation of a law and order situation.
-The PIL was admitted to court on April 25, 2023.
+The PIL was admitted to court on 25 April 2023.

 LCW has approached the mining lease owners for comments but did not receive a response at the time of filing the report.